 Tracking investments and their ROI is crucial for any successful organization.
 As a CTO, you have to prioritize assessing your department’s activity to pinpoint the added value your team brings to the table and how it translates into objective results.

 In this context, measuring DevOps success is a must.
-Setting and following KPIs enable you to understand how your team deploys DevOps principles in daily activities and identify improvement opportunities that foster a more stable, collaborative, and innovative operational environment.
+Setting and following key performance indicators lets you understand how your team deploys DevOps principles daily and identify improvement opportunities that foster a more stable, collaborative, and innovative operational environment.

 This article will focus on the top DevOps metrics successful CTOs track to deliver business results.